 Emails without evidence (1) and (2) will not be acknowledged and should be considered a rejection.

-Since 2016 I am the lecturer of Digital Control Systems ELEC97028 (EE9-CS1-3), a core module of the MSc Control System programme.
+Since 2016 I am the lecturer of Digital Control Systems ELEC97028 (EE9-CS1-3), a core module of the MSc Control and Optimisation programme.
 The module is also offered to 4th year MEng students ELEC97027 (EE4-24).
 Since 2017 the module is taught using a Team-Based-Learning approach (more info here).

 From 2018 to 2020 I was the lecturer of ELEC95012 EEE2 Electronics Design Project (EE2-PRJ), the Professional module of the 2th year MEng and BEng.

 I am a 1st/3rd Year Tutor and the 1st Year Organiser (after being 2nd Year Organizer from 2018-2021).